byu-cpe/ecen192/_labs/y-board_buttons_and_switches.md

 ```
 - Notice that this example uses switches instead of buttons.

-Replace the previous example with this code and upload it. __Remember to be careful with the number of brackets.__ Change the LED colors as you wish.
+Replace the previous example with this code and upload it. **Remember to be careful with the number of brackets.** Also feel free to change the LED colors.

 ### Activity 3